-Black Mountain via Rhus Ridge is a 9.8 mile out and back trail located near Los Altos, California that features beautiful wild flowers.
-The trail is rated as difficult and primarily used for hiking, walking, and trail running.
+Black Mountain via Rhus Ridge is a 9.8 mile moderately trafficked out and back trail located near Los Altos, California that features beautiful wild flowers.
+The trail is rated as moderate and primarily used for hiking, walking, and trail running.

 Towering over Silicon Valley, waaaay back to the rear of Rancho San Antonio, lies 2812' Black Mountain.
 Starting at the little-known Rhus Ridge parking lot, you can enjoy a healthy workout and a grand panoramic view of Silicon Valley.